core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The proxy relies on the same freshness model defined in {{Section 3.2.1 of I-D.ietf-core-groupcomm-bis}}, by taking the role of a CoAP client with respect to the servers in the CoAP group.

-In particular, when receiving a unicast group request from the client, the proxy MAY serve it by using exclusively cached responses without forwarding the group request to the servers in the CoAP group, but only if both the following conditions hold.
+In particular, when receiving a unicast group request from the client, the proxy MAY serve it by using exclusively cached responses without forwarding the group request to the servers in the CoAP group, but only if both the following conditions hold:

-* The proxy knows all the CoAP servers that are currently members of the CoAP group for which the group request is intended to.
+* The proxy knows all the CoAP servers that are currently members of the CoAP group for which the group request is intended.

 * The proxy's cache currently stores a fresh response for each of those CoAP servers.

 The specific way that the proxy uses to determine the CoAP servers currently members of the target CoAP group is out of scope for this document.
-As possible examples, the proxy can synchronize with a group manager server; rely on well-known time patterns used by the application or in the network for the addition of new CoAP group members; observe group join requests or IGMP/MLD multicast group join messages, e.g., if embedded in a multicast router.
+As possible examples, the proxy can synchronize with a group manager server; rely on well-known time patterns used by the application or in the network for the addition of new CoAP group members; observe group join requests or IGMP/MLD multicast group join messages, e.g., if the proxy is embedded in a multicast router.

 When forwarding the group request to the servers, the proxy may have fresh responses stored in its cache for (some of) those servers.
 In such a case, the proxy uses (also) those cached responses to serve the original unicast group request, as defined below.